 The ranger told them that the log had washed out last year and once again recommended the gear, but the group dismissed the information and started the 9.5-mile hike without ropes or harnesses.” – St George News

-But then you get a story like this one.
+Just when you think people have gotten the message and will start acting more responsible in National Parks you get a story like this one.
 A group ignores a ranger’s sincere advice, even telling them their planned route into the popular route known as ‘The Subway‘ was no longer possible.
 But does that stop them?
 HELL NO!
 They’re on a mission from God and they’re going to get in that damn canyon come hell or flash flood.

 (Post 8 of 9) For World Ranger Day we would like to recognize our Law Enforcement Team! ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ Law Enforcement Rangers in Zion National Park are responsible for visitor and resource protection.
 They respond to emergency situations, emergency medical calls, search and rescue (SAR) cases and much more.
 Due to the park's topography and slot canyons, the SAR team not only performs technical rope rescues but also uses a helicopter shortfall program with assistance from the Grand Canyon.
 All law enforcement staff are medically trained at a minimum of Emergency Medical Technician with over half of the staff members trained as Paramedics.
 The SAR team also includes Rangers from other divisions who work alongside Law Enforcement Rangers. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ "I like to say I have one of the best jobs in the world.
 Half my days are spent wandering and protecting some of the most spectacular places this planet has to offer, the other half is spent helping people.
 No two days are the same and it makes everyday a new adventure.
 Knowing I am defending some of the greatest treasures in our country and keeping wilderness wild is a sense of satisfaction and pride that is indescribable" -LE Ranger LUPTON ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ #worldrangerday NPS Photos / Andrew Fitzgerald, Daniel Fagergren